 Guidelines and Fees

-The core's focus is on teaching and enabling investigators to do hands-on X-ray crystallography work themselves, as well as on developing long-term relationships — it's common for projects to run for one to four years — that are supported by, or have the potential to be supported by, grant funding.
+The laboratory's focus is on teaching and enabling investigators to do hands-on X-ray crystallography work themselves, as well as on developing long-term relationships — it's common for projects to run for one to four years — that are supported by, or have the potential to be supported by, grant funding.

 Projects may produce multiple crystal structures revolving around one hypothesis or closely linked hypotheses.
-Annual contracts may be paused — with core access suspended — when necessary to allow time to generate supportive research, funding or manuscripts.
+Annual contracts may be paused — with laboratory access suspended — when necessary to allow time to generate supportive research, funding or manuscripts.

 Research collaborations also include access to automation, instrumentation and effort in the University of Minnesota's Nanoliter Crystallization Facility, as well as occasional use of the university's Kahlert Structural Biology Laboratory, which was funded in part through the Minnesota Partnership for Biotechnology and Medical Genomics.